tikhiy/peako/README.md

 With Peako, you can work in JavaScript, like with [jQuery](https://jquery.com) **and** [Lodash](https://lodash.com).

-Initially, Peako was aimed at speed and work in older browsers (IE8...)
-(Something really works).
+Initially, Peako was aimed at speed and work in older browsers (IE8).

 You can use some modern featurs in old browsers: `_.Promise`, `_.fetch()`...
-(Thanks to everyone who maked these polyfills).
+(Thanks to everyone who made these polyfills).

 ## Install

-This is easy and only one (not only) way to do it:
+This is easy and only one way to do it:

 ```html
 <!-- Import from GitHub CDN. -->